MattiooFR/mattioofr.github.io/posts/blackjack-the-21-game.md

 4. Who handle the trip bankroll ?
 5. What are the betting limits ?
 What amount of win or losses necessitates an immediate report to the team manager ?
 6. Do player tip dealers ?
 How much ?
 How often and under what conditions ?
-7. Will violations of rules be penalized financially ?
+7. Will violations of rules be penalised financially ?
 How ?

 ### **Two Persons Teams**